The 15 Cybersecurity Terms You Must Know

 It’s crucial that, as a society, we increase our cybersecurity efforts no matter if it’s our intended career path or merely an interest.
 Even at home, we must monitor our devices, the websites our family visit, and the software we download.
 Having a significant grasp of fundamental cybersecurity terminology can better protect you and your family.

-15 Cyber Terms You Should Know
+15 Cybersecurity Terms You Should Know

-If you learn 15 of the most used words or phrases in the field, you’ll have a greater understanding of information technology than the majority of the world.
+If you learn 15 of the most used words or phrases in the cybersecurity field, you’ll have a greater understanding of information technology than the majority of the world.
 These terms and techniques are associated with protecting your devices, networks, and, ultimately, data from malicious hackers.
 It’s important you maintain the privacy of your networks to ensure your private information remains secure.

 - User Authentication – is often used to identify and validate the identity of anyone who connects to a network resource.

 - Encryption – is the process of encoding data, by converting the original representation of the information, known as plain text, into an alternative form known as cipher text.

 - Antivirus – helps protect your computer against malware and cyber criminals by seeking out and removing computer viruses that have infected your computer.

 - Malware – is any type of software designed to harm or exploit any programmable device, service or network.
 Examples include computer viruses, worms, and trojan horses.

 - Firewall – is a network security system that tracks all incoming and outgoing network traffic based on security rules set up by an administrator.

 - Phishing – is the fraudulent use of electronic communications to take advantage of users and collect personal information.

 - Multi-Factor Authentication – is a layered security system that requires more than one means of authentication (i.e. fingerprint and password) to grant access to an account or device.